willblev/willblev/README.md

   O-o        You've found my secret GitHub profile!
  O---o
-O-----O  My name is Will and I like to learn new stuff. o-----O   I also like to cook, build things, and play. o---O o-O     I am a chip whisperer (sysadmin)
+O-----O  My name is Will and I like to learn new stuff. o-----O  I also like to cook, build things, and explore. o---O o-O         I am a chip whisperer (sysadmin)
    O              in the Scientific IT team
   O-o    @ National Centre for Genomic Analysis (CNAG)
  O---o              in Barcelona, Spain
 O-----o
 o-----O
  o---O